mabau/pystencils/CONTRIBUTING.md

 Of course, it is also always appreciated to bring own ideas and problems to the community!

-Please submit all contributions to the official [GitLab repository](https://i10git.cs.fau.de/pycodegen/pystencils).
+Please submit all contributions to the official [GitLab repository](https://i10git.cs.fau.de/pycodegen/pystencils) in the form of a Merge Request.
+Please do not submit git diffs or files containing the changes.
 There also exists a GitHub repository, which is only a mirror to the GitLab repository.
+Thus contributions to the GitHub repository are not considered.

+`pystencils` is an open-source python package under the license of  AGPL3.
+Thus we consider the act of contributing to the code by submitting a Merge Request as the "Sign off" or agreement to the AGPL3 license.

 You can contribute in many different ways: